Quick Search: go

 • Example: IWRAW-Asia Pacific’s “From Global to Local” programme aimed to train NGOs and women’s groups who wish to participate in the reporting process.

-• The Centre for Civil and Political Rights (CCPR Centre) assists NGOs in making submissions to the CCPR and organises in-country workshops with NGOs to facilitate coordination of stakeholder reports to the Committee.
+• The Centre for Civil and Political Rights (CCPR Centre) assists NGOs in making submissions to the HR Ctte and organises in-country workshops with NGOs to facilitate coordination of stakeholder reports to the Committee.

 • Example: The CCPR Centre also supports country visits of members of the CCPR to assist with follow up on national progress, involving meetings with national authorities, national human rights institutions, civil society, and journalists.
-For example, the follow up visits of the CCPR to Thailand in 2018, and Jamaica in 2017.
+For example, the follow up visits of the CCPR to Peru in 2024 and Mauritania in 2022.

 Committee on Economic, Social and Cultural Rights (CESCR)